 30-inch pot | 30 gallon | Fruit trees/taller growing shrubs |

 Remember the above are standard guidelines since the pot’s height and shape may affect its volume.
-Also, the two may affect the available soil amounts to the plant’s roots.
+Also, the amount of soil used will depend on the type of plant, its size and growth rate.

-Make sure the plant pot is big enough to drain properly
+Ensure the planter is big enough to drain properly

 In matters of repotting, one should re-home their houseplants every two to four years.
 Remember, the planter should be 5-10 cm larger.
 To be sure, check with a local gardening or nursery center.